UltraSalem/mightykingdoms/mightykingdoms_full.md

 ##Overview

 In Mighty Kingdoms each army token represents up to 500 points of a Kings of War army, which are used to explore a hex map to build a player's kingdom.

 When other kingdoms are encountered, the army tokens will also be used to fight Kings of War tabletop battles.
 Bigger battles are fought by bringing multiple army tokens to the same hex.

-Players will want their kingdoms to be a mix of villages, cities and fortresses to allow them to build and feed armies.
+Players will want their kingdoms to be a mix of villages, cities and fortresses to allow them to build more settlements, recruit more armies, and feed those armies.
 Each full game turn represents one year, and cycles through summer and winter seasons.

+An optional Simple battles system can be used instead of Kings of War battles, to have just a campaign based game without tabletop miniatures battles.

 ##Index